victornardim/observable-indexeddb/README.md

 To start the service you need to setup and init it, with the methods setup(databaseSettings: Database) and init().

 **For the deleteDatabase() method you just have to setup it.
-If it has been initted, the database cannot be deleted.**
+If initted, the database cannot be deleted.**

 ## Database setup object